dekamps/miind/README.md

 # MIIND website

+## Version 1.06 (25/03/2020)
+We have created version 1.06, which contains some updates for the GPU impementation.
+This version can be retrieved using tag 1.06.
+The debian images and the docker containers will be updated shortly.

 ## Three dimensional population density methods!
 (26/11/2019)
 They said it could not be done, but we have created an efficient version of the Hindmarsh rose model, a neural model with three state variables.